orchardtree/intro-the-shell-ide/README.md

 more, though, it might surprise you!

 Shell skills are critical in being a developer or HTML author.
-Comfort in the command prompt is an assumption for many technical jobs.
+Comfort in the shell is an assumption for many technical jobs.

 ## Learning Objectives